Adriana de Souza e Silva: Location-aware mobile technologies

-Adriana has worked on the topic of location-aware mobile technologies, including GPS-equipped cell phones.
+de Souza e Silva has worked on the topic of location-aware mobile technologies, including GPS-equipped cell phones.
 She has particularly focused on analyzing how location-based mobile games and location-based social networks facilitate individuals in coordinating their activities with others, acquiring information about their peers, and regulating their own privacy.
 In her book Mobile Interfaces in Public Spaces: Locational Privacy, Control, and Urban Sociability, she has described how mobile phones have become a geographical mapping tool that people use to extract location-based information and how it has advanced the concept of public spaces, locational privacy, and networks of power.
 She evaluated that location-based technologies are capable of restructuring communication relationships and social interaction environments in public spaces and have the potential to enhance connection with locations, rather than isolating individuals from their surroundings.

 de Souza e Silva and Eric Gordon's book Net Locality: Why Location Matters in a Networked World (2014) was the first book that covered the area of Net locality and highlighted the significant effects of accessibility of location-based technologies on individuals and societies.
 Jason Cabanes contended that the historical approach of this work is its most important contribution to the field.
 The authors explained “net locality” as an emerging form of location awareness and warned about the associated threats of these technologies.
 Didem Ozkul, in her book review stated that "In employing such a perspective on the problematic of location awareness, the book fills an important gap in media and communications literature by analyzing how individuals and societies use this emerging form of location awareness."
 She also observed a gradual change in the traditional communication standards and use of mobile phones to avoid interactions in public spaces and the emergence of new ways of interacting among the urban population.